Alan Hunte

 Alan Christopher Hunte (born 11 July 1970) is an English former professional rugby league and rugby union footballer who played between 1989 and 2003.
 He played rugby league (RL) at representative level for Great Britain, and at club level for Wakefield Trinity, St Helens, Hull FC, Warrington Wolves and Salford City Reds as a three-quarter, and club level rugby union (RU) for Pontypridd RFC.

 Background

 Alan Hunte was born in Wakefield, West Riding of Yorkshire, England.
+His father, Michael, played rugby league for Wakefield Trinity and Dewsbury.

 Playing career

 Hunte started his rugby league career with Eastmoor, and was selected for the BARLA Young Lions tour of Australia in 1989.
 He signed amateur forms with Wakefield Trinity during the 1988–89 season, making his debut for the club in January 1989, but chose to sign for St Helens two months later.
 He scored two tries on his debut for St Helens on 1 March 1989 in a 58–12 win against Oldham.
 He was not eligible to play for Saints in the 1989 Challenge Cup final due to being cup-tied, having played for Wakefield in an earlier round of the cup.

 Hunte played on the in St. Helens' 4–5 defeat by Wigan in the 1992 Lancashire Cup Final during the 1992–93 season at Knowsley Road, St. Helens, on Sunday 18 October 1992.

 In 1996, Hunte was a substitute in their 1996 Challenge Cup final victory over Bradford Bulls.

 Hunte, together with Anthony Sullivan was the 1997 St Helens season's top try scorer.

 In November 1997, Hull signed Hunte, along with his St Helens teammates Steve Prescott and Simon Booth, for a combined fee of £350,000.

 Hunte later moved to Warrington Wolves and Salford City Reds.

 Hunte also switched codes to Rugby Union, joining Pontypridd RFC in 2000 in a blaze of publicity.
 Hunte's career at Pontypridd was short lived, however, as he struggled to come to grips with the vagaries of the Union code.